What are UX and UI design?

 Take, for example, Matt’s experience with Carvana, a prominent website for selling and buying used cars.

 Matt is in the market for a new vehicle.
-When he sees an advertisement for Carvana, the vehicle vending machine, he is tired of haggling with salesmen at the car dealership.
-He goes to the Carvana website.
-He adds a few cars to his wishlist, excited.
+He gets sick of negotiating with salesmen at car dealerships when he sees an advertisement for Carvana, the automobile vending machine.
+He goes to the Carvana website. adds a few cars to his wishlist, excited.
 Still unsure, he speaks with a Carvana sales representative and then with a friend who has just used Carvana.

 Matt ultimately selects a vehicle and enters his payment information, feeling prepared.
 His gleaming new vehicle arrives on his doorstep a week later.
 This is without a doubt Matt’s best car-buying experience!
 Carvana clearly put Matt at the core of their operation in this case.
 They identified their target user and identified his pain points (hates haggling at the dealership).
 Then they considered every stage of Matt’s purchasing process in order to make the entire product simple to use, extremely beneficial, and truly magical.